19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 ### Application of this Part and meaning of “sale”

-10\.—(1) This Part shall apply only to any development (including any staged development) for which planning permission is granted (whether before, on or after the date of commencement of this Part) for strata subdivision after completion of any building comprised in the development.
+10\.—(1) This Part applies only to any development for which planning permission is granted on or after 15 April 1976 for strata division after completion of any building comprised in the development.

+[Act 35 of 2017 wef 01/02/2019]

 (2) For the purposes of this Part and Part V, an owner developer shall be deemed to have sold a lot or proposed lot in his development if —